Intelligent Systems Research Group

 Elderly people with care needs and their relatives are usually dependent on voluntary and semi-professional support services.
 If these can no longer be taken advantage of - for example in the case of a pandemic - this puts a strain on the already often fragile care arrangements.
 At the same time, limited contacts lead to an increased risk of social isolation and loneliness.

-In KARE, a hybrid assistance system is developed that combines ambulatory care provision with a novel AI-based interaction system.
-A perceptual approach is used to recognize which everyday activities have already been mastered by care recipients and which are still outstanding.
+In KARE, a hybrid assistance system was developed that combines ambulatory care provision with a novel AI-based interaction system.
+A perceptual approach was used to recognize which everyday activities have already been mastered by care recipients and which are still outstanding.
 If the person in need of care cannot be motivated to perform these actions themselves by being actively addressed by KARE, KARE involves the caregivers in telepresence or on site.
-For the implementation of the project, the KARE consortium maps the entire value chain from research to technology to application in care and addresses the entire outpatient service spectrum of ambulatory care, assisted living as well as family caregivers in help-mix arrangements.
+For the implementation of the project, the KARE consortium mapped the entire value chain from research to technology to application in care and addresses the entire outpatient service spectrum of ambulatory care, assisted living as well as family caregivers in help-mix arrangements.

 KARE supports the quality of life and health of care recipients through a novel, AI-based interaction system, while giving caregivers the freedom to adapt their activities to their own capabilities without limiting care delivery - not only in times of pandemic.